Removing athletics director at UNCG part of 'necessary but hard' decisions, Gilliam says

 Gonzaga, in Spokane, Wash., has an enrollment of just more than 5,000 students.
 Gonzaga’s athletics department spent just more than $30 million in 2019-20, but nearly $10 million of that helped fund men’s basketball.

-UNCG spent $2.3 million on men's basketball in that same year.
-The Spartans won Southern Conference Tournament championships and advanced to NCAA Tournaments in 2018, nearly beating Gonzaga, and in March.
+UNCG spent $2.3 million on men’s basketball in that same year.
+The Spartans won the Southern Conference Tournament championships and advanced to NCAA Tournaments in 2018 and 2021, nearly beating Gonzaga in 2018.
 Coach Wes Miller, who led the program for 10 seasons, left in April to take the head coaching job at Cincinnati, and the UNCG program officially began preseason practice this week under new coach Mike Jones.

 Coastal Carolina, whose football team is becoming a top 25 regular and whose baseball team won the College World Series in 2016, has a total budget of about $31 million, having spent about $10 million on football in 2019-20.